typelevel/typelevel.github.com/README.md

 When you send a pull request, [Netlify](https://www.netlify.com/) will automatically build a rendered preview of the site.

+#### Running in Docker

+Build the docker image:

+    docker build . -t typelevel-blog

+Start the container like this:

+    docker run -it -v $(pwd):/app -p 4000:4000 typelevel-blog bin/bash

+From inside the container run:

+    cd /app && rake init && rake build && rake dev

+On your host browse to `http://localhost:4000`.

 ## License

 Two different licenses apply: